Vasić M12: Serbian Use

 The Serbian Chetniks first learned about the construction of a hand grenade through the executive committee of the Serbian Chetnik Action in Vranje (founded on August 19, 1903).
 On August 29, 1903, a Chetnik detachment, allegedly under the command of Andjelko Aleksić, came into contact with the Bulgarian Skopje-Kumanovo Komite Company of Nikola Petkov Puškarov, the president of the Skopje Revolutionary Committee of the Internal Macedonian Revolutionary Organization, at Ovče Polje, near the Đuriš Monastery.
-The Bulgarians were threatened by Turkish pursuit and were transferred to Serbia; in August 30, they were stationed in Vranje and were received by Živojin Rafajlović.
+The Bulgarians were threatened by Turkish pursuit and were transferred to Serbia; on August 30, they were stationed in Vranje and were received by Živojin Rafajlović.

 Pushkarov trained the members of the Committee in making hand grenades during his seven-day stay in Vranje.
 Apparently, it was an older type of hand grenade, with a friction igniter (one end of the Bickford fuse was covered with red phosphorus that ignited by friction on an uneven surface).

 A makeshift workshop was created in Vranje, in the basement of the house of Jančo Jovanović Baldžija.
 Tasa Nerandžić, owner of the Belgrade “Fabrik Sita i Žica”, supplied the committee with two graphite crucibles; former consul Todor Stanković and the local veterinarian Božidar Dragičević collected bronze in Niš for casting the grenades, while pharmacist Petar Kušaković supplied the workshop with potassium chlorate and powdered sugar.
 Locksmith Petar Miljković Pepek cast the grenades, which were filled with explosives by Lazar Ilijev, a wounded Bulgarian who remained in Vranje.
 The bombs were kept in the vault of the Vranje Monopoly Tobacco Supervision, under the key of district supervisor class Milan Graovac.
 According to the memoirs of Vasilije Trbić, this weapon was primitive and relatively weak.